Processing math: 5%

 A Jordan curve is a curve that is closed and singular.

-If K is a curve in $\mathbb{C}$ with parameter equation $z=\phi(t)=x(t)+iy(t)$,
+If K is a curve in C with parameter equation z=ϕ(t)=x(t)+iy(t),

-The derivative of $f$ in point $z=a$ is:
+The derivative of f in point z=a is:

-If $f(z)=u(x,y)+iv(x,y)$ the derivative is:
+If f(z)=u(x,y)+iv(x,y) the derivative is:

 f'(z)=\frac{\partial u}{\partial x}+i\frac{\partial v}{\partial x}=-i\frac{\partial u}{\partial y}+\frac{\partial v}{\partial y}